JamesOwers/iaml2017/README.md

 ## 4. Install all the packages for IAML
 1. Activate the environment: `source activate iaml`
-1. {May take 5 minutes} Install all required packages: `conda install jupyter matplotlib pandas numpy scikit-learn scipy seaborn`
+1. {May take 5 minutes} Install all required packages: `conda install jupyter=1.0.0 matplotlib=2.0.2 pandas=0.20.3 numpy=1.13.1 scikit-learn=0.19.0 scipy=0.19.1 seaborn=0.8`
+  * Please note that normally we wouldn't specify the version numbers.
+Conda automatically downloads the most recent **consistent** set of packages.
+  We specify versions here such that this course is consistent regardless of when you start (/recreate your environment!)
 1. Get some space back: `conda clean -a`

 ### *IMPORTANT*